astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

-If an individual element of the `items` parameter is already a member of the specified `collection`, then it is not added again.
+If an individual element of the `items` parameter is already a member of the specified `collection`, it is still added.
+Typical use of this method is for, e.g., generating script files.

 <a name='M-xyLOGIX-Core-Extensions-CollectionExtensions-IsEmpty``1-System-Collections-Generic-ICollection{``0}-'></a>
 ### IsEmpty\`\`1(collection) `method`